-- F. Posters placed at on-campus housing must be approved by the Community Director of the residence hall with adherence to Residence Life Policy. - G. No poster will obstruct another poster including non-campaign related materials. - H. Non-campaign related materials will not be removed unless the date of the event has passed. - I. No posters will be relocated or removed by anyone besides that candidate or a member of their campaign staff of whom the poster belongs to. - J. No posters will be placed on light or power poles, traffic signal poles, traffic signs, bus stop shelters, benches, trees, trashcans, the Sunlink streetcar or other properties not designated within this Code. - K. No Campaign Materials will be placed at any University of Arizona OSCR or computer lab. - L. Leafleting of vehicles on or off campus is not permitted. - M. No Campaign Materials are allowed within seventy-five (75) feet of an official polling station as established by the Elections Commission. - N. No Campaign Materials will be posted or distributed until the official campaign period has begun. - O. No chalking is allowed. - P. Placement of campaign related materials in student services departments and cultural centers is allowed at the discretion of the department head or center director.
-If a department head or cultural center director allows the placement of campaign related materials in their spaces, they must allow equal access and Campaigning opportunities to all candidates running for an ASUA elected position
+- F. Posters placed at on-campus housing must be approved by the Community Director of the residence hall with adherence to Residence Life Policy. - G. No poster will obstruct another poster including non-campaign related materials. - H. Non-campaign related materials will not be removed unless the date of the event has passed. - I. No posters will be relocated or removed by anyone besides that candidate or a member of their campaign staff of whom the poster belongs to. - J. No posters will be placed on light or power poles, traffic signal poles, traffic signs, bus stop shelters, benches, trees, trashcans, the Sunlink streetcar or other properties not designated within this Code. - K. No Campaign Materials will be placed at any University of Arizona OSCR or computer lab. - L. Leafleting of vehicles on or off campus is not permitted. - M. No Campaign Materials are allowed within seventy-five (75) feet of an official polling station as established by the Elections Commission. - N. No Campaign Materials will be posted or distributed until the official campaign period has begun. - O. No chalking is allowed. - P. Placement of campaign related materials in student services departments, cultural centers and University of Arizona recognized greek houses is allowed at the discretion of the department head, center director or chapter president.
+If a department head, cultural center director or chapter president of a fraternity/sorority allows the placement of campaign related materials in their spaces, they must allow equal access and Campaigning opportunities to all candidates running for an ASUA elected position